The Ballad of Tom Jones

-"The Ballad of Tom Jones" is a song by English band Space and Cerys Matthews, lead singer of Welsh band Catatonia.
+"The Ballad of Tom Jones" is a song by British band Space and Cerys Matthews, lead singer of British band Catatonia.
 Lead singer Tommy Scott described Tom Jones as "brilliant".
 The song became a highly successful radio single, and resulted in Space performing with Jones in Jools Holland's' New Year's Eve television programme.

-Released on 23 February 1998, the song peaked at number four in the United Kingdom, number 26 in Ireland, number 46 in Australia, and number 27 in New Zealand.
+Released on 23 February 1998, "The Ballad of Tom Jones" peaked at number four on the UK Singles Chart.
+Outside the United Kingdom, "The Ballad of Tom Jones" peaked within the top 30 of the charts in Ireland and New Zealand and the top 50 of the charts in Australia.
 It is the band's highest-selling single in their home country, earning a silver certification from the British Phonographic Industry (BPI) for sales of at least 200,000 copies.